MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ```
 <br>

-*The VM_CR.LOCK bit will be locked to 1 if virtualization is disabled in BIOS, preventing you from changing the value of VM_CR.SVMDIS.
+*The VM_CR.LOCK bit will be locked to 1 if SVM is disabled in BIOS, preventing you from changing the value of VM_CR.SVMDIS.
 If VM_CR.LOCK is already locked and VM_CR.SVMDIS is 1, then abort initialization.
 Otherwise, clear VM_CR.SVMDIS and set VM_CR.LOCK*

 <br>

 ```cpp
 enum MSR : UINT64